 - Add the Pad Thai Sauce and cook 1 minute.
 It will smell quite fishy at first – turn your fan on – but it will mellow out perfectly.
 Add the cooked chicken, tofu or shrimp and turn and toss the noodles for a few more minutes.
 Cook until the noodles are soft (but still a little chewy) adding just a little water if it seems too dry.

 - Toss in the bean sprouts and roasted peanuts (or serve on the side) and sprinkle with chili flakes and scallions.
-Squeeze with the lime.
+Squeeze with a little lime juice.
 Taste.
-Adjust salt, lime and sweetness to your liking adding a pinch of salt, more lime or more sugar to taste.
+Adjust salt, lime and sweetness to your liking adding a pinch of salt, more lime or more a pinch more sugar to taste.
 Give one more toss and serve immediately.
 Divide among two plates.

 - Garnish with more bean sprouts, fresh scallions, cilantro or basil, chili flakes, lime wedges and roasted crushed peanuts.
 Or make this Peanut Chili Crunch!

 DO NOT BE tempted to cut out the sugar – understand that Pad Thai Sauce is a very delicate balance between sweet (sugar), salt (fish sauce) and acid (vinegar or tamarind) .
 I’ve already lowered the sugar as much as I could while preserving the balance.
 That being said, if you are intent on cutting the sugar back, cut back the on the vinegar and fish sauce as well. 🙂 *Leaving the sugar or honey out will result in terrible Pad THAI!
 Also the same with leaving out the fish sauce (or vegan fish sauce) or leaving out the acid.

 Fish sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go a little lighter on the fish sauce.
 It is an acquired taste.
 If going less, you will need to may add a little more salt to taste.

 DOUBLING: Doubling the recipe will double the time and be much harder to manage all at once, in one wok.
 If doubling, I highly recommend cooking in two batches in the wok.